Reducing the Lactose Content of Kefir

 If you are lactose intolerant or prefer to keep lactose consumption to a minimum, it is possible to further reduce the lactose content of milk kefir to fit your needs.

 Lactose in Kefir

-How to Lower the Lactose Content of Kefir
+What Affects the Lactose Content of Milk Kefir

-By manipulating these three factors you can control the lactose content of your kefir to some degree. .
+By manipulating these factors you can control the lactose content of your kefir to some degree.

-When milk is cultured into kefir the kefir culture feasts off of the lactose content of the milk and converts it into all sorts of microorganisms like probiotics and acids.
-The more time the kefir is given to culture, the more lactose it consumes and the more acids it produces.
-So one of the best indications of how much lactose is in your cultured kefir is the amount of acids in the end product.
-More acids present in the kefir equate to a tangier kefir.
+When milk is cultured into milk kefir, the culture consumes the lactose.
+The more time the milk kefir is given to culture, the more lactose is consumes and the more acids are produces.
+One of the best indications of how much lactose remains is the amount of acids in the end product.
+More acids present equate to a tangier milk kefir.

 Maturing Kefir Once it is Cultured

-Once you have cultured your kefir for at least 24 hours as recommended above you can take one final step to ensure that the lactose content in kefir is as low as possible.
+Once the milk kefir has cultured for 24 hours, there is another step to take, which ensures that the lactose content is as low as possible.
 This step is called maturing or ripening.